 But the theme of the month is “Hold Your Fire” because there is no quick fix and the key is to stay steady and keep your eye on the long term.

-We may feel weary in the weeks ahead, but Rick encourages us not to give up.
+We may feel weary in the weeks ahead, but astrologer Rick Levine encourages us not to give up.
 We have Jupiter gearing up to lead the pack as it stations direct, asking us to set our sights on the future, to dream big, and look at the possibilities.

 Remember that “yard by yard it's hard, inch by inch it’s a cinch” as we navigate September.